 A Buy-Sell Agreement can be one of the most important business agreements a company can make.
 A Buy-Sell agreement that is properly drafted will allow he owner to protect their interest as well as the remaining business owner’s interest.
 A good Buy-Sell agreement will provide the selling owner a fair value for his or her interest while allowing the new owner the proper means to buy the remaining interests of the corporation without depleting the value of the company.
 The purpose of the Buy-Sell Agreement is to provide a predetermined business value (or method of arriving at a business value) at the occurrence of an event such as death, disability, or retirement of an owner’s interest in the business to ensure a smooth transition of ownership.

 It is important to plan ahead to make sure there are sufficient funds available to implement the buy-sell provisions without taking too much money out of the cash flow of the business.
 Funding the agreement at the owner’s death will be easier since you can use the proceeds from the life insurance fund to enact the agreement.
 It will be more difficult to buy-out an owner’s interest in the event of a disability, retirement, or involuntary or voluntary termination.
 Once the agreement is in place, it is important to continually update the agreement as the value of the business or the owner’s objectives change with time.

 This article only scratches the surface of asset protection strategies for business owners.
-It is important to contact a legal attorney for advice on the appropriate methods and plans.
+If you are looking for more information on the topic, check out our blog or schedule a consultation with an attorney for advice on the appropriate methods and plans.
 That being said, there are many small things a business owner can do to protect the value of the business that are often overlooked.
 The agreements discussed in this article can save a business owner a lot of money and headaches if they are put in place early on.
 Not only does it make owning a business easier, but it also makes the business more attractive to potential buyers when the owner decides to sell.